-- We will introduce a stepped consultation model.
-Where appropriate, the default mode of interaction may be by NHS Messaging - using a range of digital tools to enable questions and information to be shared asynchronously between patient/carer and clinician.
-This will also support patient-initiated follow-up for people with long-term conditions.
-Where appropriate, this may then lead to a phone or video consultation.
-Face to face consultations will still be used when essential - Telehealth and care, including remote monitoring, will be routinely used in care pathways to support independent living, aid diagnosis and treatment, prevent hospital admissions, and expedite hospital discharge. - Discharge planning will routinely include an assessment of whether home telecare could benefit the citizen. - The shift to teleconsulting will be supported by expanding the network of community investigation hubs and community treatment and care services.
+- We will move to a stepped consultation model.
+The default mode of consultation will be NHS Messaging using a range of platforms, stepping up to a phone call when required, then a video consultation.
+Face-to-face consultations will only be used when essential. - Telehealth and care, including remote monitoring, will be routinely used in care pathways to support independent living, prevent admissions and to expedite discharge. - Discharge planning will routinely include an assessment of whether home telecare could benefit the citizen. - The shift to teleconsulting will be supported by expanding the network of community investigation hubs and community treatment and care services.